-6. Start with a Plant-Based Breakfast
+6. Start With a Plant-Based Breakfast

 Usually, breakfasts are the easiest meals to veganize.
 Think pancakes, chia pudding, peanut butter and jelly sandwich or savory options such as tofu scrambles with potatoes or avocado toast.

-And there are a lot more vegan breakfast options out there such as our easy recipes for:
+And there are a lot more are vegan breakfast options out there such as our easy recipes for:

 These easy plant-based breakfasts will inspire you to move on to a healthy vegan lunch, which is the next meal you can tackle.
 Once you feel confident to have a fully plant-based breakfast and lunch, move on to dinner.

 Continue until you have all meals and snacks transformed into plant-based ones.
-Tip: Our favorite lunch is just leftover dinner!
+Tip: Our favorite lunch is just leftover dinner!Vegan Breakfast Guide →

-7. Educate Yourself
+7. Educate yourself

 There is a lot of misinformation out there and you will run into more than just one conversation about how unhealthy, complicated or useless a vegan diet is.

 We’ve all been taught that animal products are part of a proper diet and it’s understandable that people around you are opposed to the idea of eating only plants.

-8. Find Like-Minded People
+8. Find like-minded people

 Human beings are social creatures.
-We’re highly impacted by the people we surround ourselves with and one of the most common reasons for why vegans go back to animal products again is social pressure.
+We’re highly impacted by the people we surround ourselves with and one of the most common reasons why vegans go back to animal products again is social pressure.

 As much as we want to inspire not-yet-vegans to try plant-based eating for a while and take a look at the reasons behind veganism, we also want to prevent more ex-vegans.